EnigmaCurry/d.rymcg.tech/step-ca/README.md

  * `certs/{DOMAIN}.crt` - This is the *public* certificate file for your host, along with the full public CA certificate chain.
  * `certs/{DOMAIN}.key` - This is the *private* key file (do not share)!
+ * `certs/{DOMAIN}.p12` - This is the *private* key in an encrypted format (this is what the password it asked you was for).
+This is the preferred format for importing into a web browser.

 You can inspect the certificate file, and gather important details about it: